 5 Facts About Hydration and Kidney Health: A Clinical Guide

 Staying hydrated is essential for overall health, but it is particularly crucial for maintaining optimal kidney function.
 Your kidneys act as the body’s sophisticated filtration system.
 They play a vital role in removing waste and excess fluids from your blood.
-Proper hydration dilutes the concentration of minerals in the urine, which according to the NIDDK, is the most effective way to prevent kidney stone formation.
+Proper hydration dilutes the concentration of minerals in the urine, which, according to the NIDDK, is the most effective way to prevent kidney stone formation.

 The Importance of Hydration for Kidney Health